Optimal Dynamic Ancillary Services Provision Based on Local Power Grid Perception: Encoding Dynamic Ancillary Services as Parametric Transfer Functions

+which is parametric in $\alpha^\mathrm{aux}=[\omega_\mathrm{l},\omega_\mathrm{h},m_\mathrm{aux}]$.
+The auxiliary term $T_\mathrm{des}^\mathrm{aux}(s,\alpha^\mathrm{aux})$ provides additional flexibility for optimal dynamic ancillary services provision by introducing a lead-lag compensation in the frequency domain for stability enhancements and power oscillation damping (similar to PSS in synchronous generators) to supplement the (usually slower) FCR and FFR injections as indicated in \eqref{eq:T_des_fp_components}.
+While more general or higher-order formulations of a bandpass transfer function could be employed, we deliberately select the form in \eqref{eq:grid_code_req_pod_f} for its pragmatic structure, allowing for physical interpretation in terms of resonance frequency and filter bandwidth, thereby facilitating the formulation of parameter constraints on $\alpha^\mathrm{aux}$.
+Namely, $\alpha^\mathrm{aux}=[\omega_\mathrm{l},\omega_\mathrm{h},m_\mathrm{aux}]$ has to satisfy grid-code and device-level constraints as

 In particular, the grid-code specification set $\mathcal{G}^\mathrm{aux}$ is defined by the frequency range $[\omega_\mathrm{min}, \omega_\mathrm{max}]$ to damp high-frequency dynamics and/or power oscillations, and the device-level limitation set $\mathcal{D}^\mathrm{aux}$ limits the resonance amplitude according to the reserve unit's maximum capacity (see \cref{tab:grid_code_device_level_parameters}), thereby establishing a feasible set of different resonator transfer functions as indicated by the light gray curves in \cref{fig:pod}.
+A detailed formulation of \eqref{eq:grid_code_req_pod_compact} can be found in \cref{eq:grid_code_req_pod} in Appendix \ref{sec:AS_constraints_appendix}.

 Finally, by superimposing the previous transfer functions, we can establish the overall frequency control specification $T_\mathrm{des}^\mathrm{fp}(s,\alpha^\mathrm{fp})$ as in \cref{eq:T_des_fp_components}.
 In doing so, we further need to ensure that the maximum capacity and bandwidth limitations of the reserve unit are not violated during a \textit{superimposed} injection of active power.
-We encode these overarching constraints via an additional overall device-level constraint set $\mathcal{D}^\mathrm{fp}$ for $\mathrm{f}$-$\mathrm{p}$ control.
+We encode these overarching constraints via an additional overall device-level constraint set $\mathcal{D}^\mathrm{fp}$ for $\mathrm{f}$-$\mathrm{p}$ control, which is specified in detail in \cref{eq:overall_fp_constraints} in Appendix \ref{sec:AS_constraints_appendix}.